Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 \subsection{Electronic scattering}

 The different scattering rates for CsK$_2$Sb at selected doping levels are shown for no strain in Fig.~\ref{fig: scattering} (a) and with 2\%\ strain (b).
 The colored dots indicate the scattering rate $\Gamma_{n\mathbf{k}}$ for the conduction and valence bands for the different scattering mechanisms.
 It shows that the POP scattering is the dominant scattering mechanism both for p- and n-type, a common feature in polar materials\cite{Zayachuk_1997b, Cao_2018,Ganose_2021,Hauble_2023,Li_2024}.
+The POP scattering is according to Eq. \ref{eq: POP} particularly strong when $\epsilon_\infty$ is low and $\epsilon_0$ is high relative to $\epsilon_\infty$, as is the case in this material.
 For n-type, the POP scattering rates of the $\Gamma$ valley are lower than p-type, while for the X valley the scattering rates are almost equal.
 IMP scattering is also important for low-energetic carriers, while ADP is more important than IMP for p-type and less important for n-type.
-The total scattering rates for most of the p- and n-type states are almost the same magnitude, especially at 2\%\ strain where the higher scattering rate X valley contributes more.
-With the same material parameters for n- and p-type (used in Eq. \ref{eq: ADP}-\ref{eq: pop_weight}), scattering rates could be expected to mostly depend on the effective scattering spaces, according to the commonly used $\tau \propto \frac{1}{\mathrm{DOS}}$-approximation\cite{Ziman_1960,Xu_2014,Xia_2019}.
+The total scattering rates for most of the n- and p- type states are almost the same magnitude, especially at 2\%\ strain where the higher scattering rate X valley contributes more.